traitecoevo/plant/doc/design.md

 which I have yet to add in.
 Need to think about how this is done, and how necessary it is in the stochastic version.

+It would be good if seed rain was activatable at both the the Patch and the Metacommunity; that way once seed rain has stabilised at the Metacommunity level, we can easily run individual patches with that level of seed (simulating a new patch that has no effect on the other patches).
+This brings the individual based simulation more closely in alignment with the EBT.

+In theory this is quite simple -- if the seed rain is a constant process, unaffected by the model itself, then it is representable by a vector of rates (r1, r2, ..., rn) for n strategies; over a period of time dt, the expected number of seeds that arrive is then Poisson distributed with mean ri * dt for the ith species.
+We can just take a draw of that many seeds and add them to the seed input from dispersal.

 ## Parameters

 We need a pointer to all the parameters that we can use to seed new